OpenDog/audio-ip-spy/README.md

 # Get an audio player IP address

-This project is a simple service, deployed with Claudia.JS, that tells you the IP address of an assistant.
+This project is a simple lambda service, deployed with Claudia.JS.
+It tells you the IP address of an assistant.
-You have to play a 250 ms item in with the audio player.
+You have to play a 250 ms item with the audio player.
+NOTE: It doesn't work in audio tags in SSML strings.

-It is based on the binary-content example of the Claudia.JS tutorials.
+The code is based on the binary-content example of the Claudia.JS tutorials.

-* `/silence?id=<unique id>`: returns a short silent mp3.
-Use it in and SSML audio tag.
-The call is "tagged" with an "id" variable in the query string.

-* `/ip?id=<unique id>`: returns the IP address of the previous caller with the same id.

 ## Try it out